Contributor Kim Kerr pays a visit to Deerhurst Resort, Huntsville’s oldest world-class luxury hotel

 Built in 1896 by Charles Waterhouse, an immigrant from England, Deerhurst Resort in Huntsville has, in its more than 120 years existence, consistently ranked as one of the top resorts in Canada.

-The view from the dock overlooking Peninsula Lake
+The summertime view from Deerhurst Resort’s Peninsula Lake dock

 G8 Puts Deerhurst Resort on the World Map